 North Carolina was among the first states to adopt distracted driving laws that limit cell phone use while driving.
 Unfortunately, more than 50,000 distracted driving accidents still occur statewide every year.

 Distracted driving accidents can be just as deadly as they are common.
-Each year, thousands of injuries and more than 10 percent of North Carolina traffic fatalities result from accidents involving distracted drivers.
+Each year, thousands of injuries and more than 10 percent of North Carolina fatalities result from car accidents involving distracted drivers.

 If you were injured in a crash caused by a distracted driver, you shouldn’t be on the hook for your medical bills and accident-related losses.
 The Shelby distracted driving lawyers at Teddy, Meekins & Talbert, P.L.L.C. wants to help you pursue justice and fair compensation in a personal injury claim.